DavidMaliglowka/DavidMaliglowka.github.io/37signals.md

 This position is the only position I will apply to.
 It is the only one I would consider.

 When I was in college, I read *Rework*, and it immediately flipped a switch in me.
-Since then, I’ve advocated at every company I’ve worked at to implement the framework Jason and David laid out:
+Since then, I’ve advocated at every company I’ve worked at to implement the framework Jason and David laid out: from remote best practices to asynchronous work to team size.

-From remote best practices to asynchronous work to team size.In fact, the current benefits at Monarch came from me forwarding the 37signals site to our founders.
+In fact, the current benefits at Monarch came from me forwarding the 37signals site to our founders.

 But I’ve never been able to get a company to embody all or even 60% of those principles.